Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 ![Image](https://i.imgur.com/JyYq8Wk.png)

+I also made some adjustments based on class feedback.
+To better fit the Exploded View theme, I have changed it from a psudeo-accurate representation of the Solar System to a Galactic Atom.
+With the sun at the centre, like the nucleus of an atom, the planets now orbit it much like electrons.
+I liked the idea of using something so large to represent something so tiny, or something so tiny to show something so large.
+Gravitational orbit sort of works at all scales and so seeing how the universe is almost the same at different scales I thought was neat.

+Anyway, that's enough of AR.
+Time for VR.

 # Artist's Work - Access Mars

 One of the most humanitarian concepts for virtual reality, to me, is to allow people to experience and see wondrous places they might not have been able to visit otherwise.
 To take someone to all the wonders of the world in the same day.
 Virtual reality is more adept for this task specifically because it allows a true sense of scale to be conveyed.
 Seeing a picture of the Eiffel Tower does not convey it's height like standing next to it in a virtual reality space.
 This is a phenomenon I have experienced myself.